mythaxis/WorkSpace/content/posts/2008-03-03-multi-channel-infoexistence.md

 ---
+author: kilbot
+date: 2008-03-03 20:04:31+00:00
+draft: true
 title: 'Multi-channel infoexistence (or: how I pwned Brad from Cleveland)'
-date: Mon, 03 Mar 2008 20:04:31 +0000
-draft: true
+type: post
+url: /2008/03/03/multi-channel-infoexistence/
+categories:
+- WorkSpace
-tags: ['Irritated', 'WorkSpace']
+tags:
+- Irritated
 ---

 Last night I spent an agreeable couple of hours or so playing Call of Duty 4 (Xbox Live) with several mates (1 x UK, 2 x USA); together we comprised a party of four, playing in several public Domination games - naturally we were awesome.